-“The fever survey worker informed us that my wife tested positive and sent an ambulance to the screening centre to identify the intensity of the disease.
+“The fever survey worker informed us that my wife tested positive and sent her on an ambulance to the screening centre to identify the intensity of the disease.
 As the infection was mild, she was isolated at home.
 Sumathi dropped by to hand over the home kit and showed up every day to know how my wife was progressing,” Raja says.

 Sumathi is one of the 12,000 fever survey workers deployed by Greater Chennai Corporation (GCC) last year in the wake of the global pandemic.
 The civic body adopted a mixed mode to recruit volunteers.
-“We put out an official call on newspaper and through word of mouth, we hired the volunteers for door-to-door surveillance,” says an official from the civic body.
+“We put out an official call on newspaper and through word of mouth, and then we hired the volunteers for door-to-door surveillance,” says an official from the civic body.
 When the curve plateaued early this year, the services of these workers were terminated but they were called back as the second wave hit the city.

 None of these engagements entail a written contract.
 For many like Sumathi, however, even this temporary opportunity has been a big support.
 Sumathi, a single parent to two pre-teens, worked as a home nurse before this.
 When the nation-wide lockdown was announced, the home care sector was affected and she found herself without a job.
 Sumathi came to know of the opportunity through zonal corporation officials and volunteered to join.